dev-drprasad/delete-older-releases/README.md

 | -------- | ------------ |
 | false    | empty string |

-Specifies a pettern to match.
-If not specified every release will be targeted.
-If specified every release containing the pettern will be targetet.
-Use this opten for example to remove olde beta releases.
+Specifies a pattern to match.
+If not specified then every release will be targeted.
+If specified then every release containing the pattern will be targeted.
+Use this option for example to remove old beta releases.